 Fuccbois (2019)

 Fuccbois tackles male revue dancers (Royce Cabrera and Kokoy de Santos).
 They go out with clients for sex to make a living.
 The film is provocative, suspenseful, and memorable.
-Fuccbois is based on real events about a gay public executive.
-He almost got killed as a result of his sexual liaisons.
+Sadly, this is indie filmmaker and scriptwriter Eduardo Roy, Jr.’s last film.

 2 Cool 2 Be Forgotten (2016)